 OCtech reserves the right to add, change or drop courses as the demand changes, both from student interest and the needs of industry.
 Conflicts arising from such changes will be resolved individually in the best interest of the student.
 The sequence of courses within a curriculum is also subject to change when deemed necessary.

-There is a period of 5 calendar days, beginning with the first day of class each term, during which courses may be added to a student’s schedule, provided the course is not closed, has not met and the student meets course prerequisite requirements.
+There is a period of five calendar days (5 days for full-term or 2 days for mini-term), beginning with the first day of class each term, during which courses may be added to a student’s schedule, provided the course is not closed, has not met and the student meets course prerequisite requirements.
 During the same period, courses may be dropped without a penalty.
 All schedule changes require a completed add/drop form with appropriate signatures and compliance with college add/drop procedures.

 If a student drops a class after the first five calendar days, and before the end of the first thirty days of a term, a grade of W will be shown on the transcript.
 The grade of W will not be tabulated in the student’s GPA.
 Courses dropped after the end of the first thirty calendar days of the semester will receive a grade of WP if the student is currently passing the course at the time of withdrawal and a WF if the student is failing the course at the time of withdrawal.
 The WF is the only grade that will be calculated into the student’s grade point average.
 The WF carries the same punitive grade as that of F. The instructor may issue a grade of W in lieu of the WP or WF at the time of withdrawal.
 The withdrawal period will be pro-rated for terms of varying length (i.e. summer session and mini-term).